John Curro AM MBE

 Conductor, QYO Wind Ensemble

-2012 is David’s fourth year as the conductor of the Wind Ensemble.
+2018 is David Law’s tenth year as the conductor of the Wind Ensemble.
 David began his journey with Queensland Youth Orchestras in 1997 as a member of the Wind Ensemble, and from 1999 to 2003, held the principal euphonium chair in the Wind Symphony.
-This began his passion and enthusiasm for community music.
+This began his passion and enthusiasm for community music-making.
 David studied Euphonium at the Queensland University of Technology.

-David Law has worked as Music Director, Conductor and Pianist with various organisations throughout Brisbane and has trained in Music Direction at the multiple-Tony Award©-winning Goodspeed Musical Theatre Institute in Connecticut, USA.
+David has worked as Music Director, Conductor and Pianist with various organisations throughout Brisbane and has trained in Music Direction at the multiple-Tony Award©-winning Goodspeed Musical Theatre Institute in Connecticut, USA.
 With Ignatians Musical Theatre Society, David worked as Conductor for CATS, as well as repetiteur for Les Misérables, West Side Story and Songbirds.
 He was also Musical Director and Conductor for Into the Woods and the ShowStoppers concert series.
 With Harvest Rain Theatre Company, David conducted their 25th Anniversary Concert.
-More recently, David has worked with Oscar Theatre Company as Musical Director for the Queensland premieres of [title of show] and Spring Awakening.
-David will join the company again in 2013 for the QLD premiere of Next to Normal at QPAC.
+More recently, David has worked with Oscar Theatre Company as Musical Director for the Queensland premieres of [title of show] (Brisbane Powerhouse), Spring Awakening and Next to Normal (QPAC).

-In addition to conducting the Queensland Wind Orchestra, Brisbane Philharmonic Orchestra, Brisbane’s Westside Orchestra and various school honour bands and workshops, David is currently Performance Music Coordinator and Conductor at Redeemer Lutheran College.
+In addition to conducting the Queensland Wind Orchestra, Brisbane Philharmonic Orchestra, Brisbane’s Westside Orchestra and various school honour bands and workshops across Queensland, David is currently Head of Performance Music at Redeemer Lutheran College.

 Conductor, QYO Junior String Ensemble